Over-Run/.github/profile/README.md

 ## Join Us

-You just have to create a discussion, and we will test you!
+You just have to click [README.md](https://github.com/Over-Run/.github/tree/main/profile/README.md) on left-top and create a discussion!

 <!--